brentgroves/repsys/research/m_z/virtualization/hypervisor/lxd/remote/expose_lxd_to_network.md

 ~$lxc config set core.https_address 10.68.216.12
 ```

+## AI overview

 All remote clients can then connect to LXD and access any image that is marked for public use.

+The command lxc config set core.https_address is used to configure the address on which the LXD daemon listens for incoming HTTPS connections from clients.
+This effectively exposes the LXD server to the network, allowing remote clients to connect and manage containers and images.
+How it works:
+Binding Address:
+The value provided after core.https_address specifies the IP address and optional port number on which LXD will bind.
+For example, `lxc config set core.https_address 0.0.0.0:8443` would make LXD listen on all available IPv4 interfaces on port 8443.
+lxc config set core.https_address [::]:8443 would make LXD listen on all available IPv4 and IPv6 interfaces on port 8443.
+Specifying a specific IP address, like lxc config set core.https_address 192.168.1.100:8443, would limit LXD to listening only on that particular IP address.
+Default Port:
+If no port is specified, LXD defaults to port 8443.
+Network Exposure:
+By default, LXD only listens on a local Unix socket.
+Setting core.https_address enables network access to the LXD server.